-Impact is now a core consideration throughout the grant application process and showing how applicants will maximise the impact of the proposed research should therefore be intrinsic to the proposal itself in a way that is appropriate to the nature and scope of the research being proposed.
+Impact is now a core consideration throughout the grant application process and showing where relevant how applicants will maximise the impact of the proposed research should therefore be intrinsic to the proposal itself in a way that is appropriate to the nature and scope of the research being proposed.

 You can request specific resources for impact related activities in your proposal, if appropriate.
 Eligible costs include: